-Most students register around the start of the autumn term and the practice is specially set up to cope with the large numbers of people joining us for the 1st week of term; please try and register then rather than waiting until you have an urgent problem.
+If you are a student, you may want to register at the start of autumn term as the practice is set up to cope with large numbers or people joining us during that time.
+Please try and register as soon as possilbe rather than waiting until you have an urgent problem.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

 In order to register please follow these instructions:

 - Check that you are living in our catchment area by using the address checker.
 (The blue line indicates the student catchment area and the red line indicates the resident catchment area).

 - Make sure that you have your NHS number to hand.

 - Choose one of the registration forms below.
 There are different forms for ordinary residents, children and for students so please select the correct form that applies to you.

 - Please fill in the form fully and accurately.